 I love making things from scratch instead of using store bought items like spice mixes and canned soups.
 It allows me to control the ingredients being used, and we love this recipe for condensed cream of chicken soup.

-Flour: If you need this to be gluten free, substitute 2 tablespoons of cornstarch for the flour.
+Flour: All purpose flour is best.
+If you need this to be gluten free, substitute 2 tablespoons of cornstarch for the flour.
 Whisk in as directed.

-STEP TWO: Lower heat to medium.
+Second: Lower heat to medium.
 Add chicken stock and milk and whisk until smooth.
-Add in spices and bring to a simmer.
+Stir in spices and bring to a simmer.

 As you will see, for this cream of chicken soup recipe, I used a flour roux as the thickener, then milk, chicken stock, and diced chicken.